angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 Blue based control can represent a number of archetypes however they generally use a mix of cantrips, removal spells and countermagic to draw out the game and gain advantage through it going long.
-Normally the win conditions utilised are not very fast to deploy or are slow to get going, often relying more on defense than aggression.
+Normally the win conditions utilized are not very fast to deploy or are slow to get going, often relying more on defense than aggression.
 Bringing the tool suite from the anti-blue package is normally most effective with some consideration given to needing to bring in Permanent